-In addition to the front panel controls and indicators, there is a 3 dB ATTEN switch on the rear panel (see Figure 6).
-This switch controls an attenuator at the amplifier input that reduces the drive power by half when needed.
-In the OUT/AUTO position it operates automatically, providing no attenuation if the driving transceiver is delivering normal drive to the amplifier.
-If the driving power exceeds 8 watts, the attenuator switches in automatically for several seconds to protect the amplifier from unintentional, temporary excess RF drive, but will switch out again automatically.
+In addition to the front panel controls and indicators, there is a 3 dB ATTEN switch on the rear panel (see Figure 8).
+This switch manually controls an attenuator at the amplifier input that reduces the drive power by half.
+If the driving power exceeds 8 watts with the attenuator switch in the OUT/AUTO position, the attenuator switches in automatically for several seconds to protect the amplifier from unintentional, temporary excess RF drive, but will switch out again automatically.
 The IN position inserts 3dB attenuation at all times.

-Figure 6.
+Figure 8.
 Attenuator Switch on Rear Panel.